 There are certain signs that a rooster is contemplating an attack.
-We are going to share them here but be aware that the rooster is the master of the sneak attack!
+We will share them here but be aware that the rooster is the master of the sneak attack!

-How to Train Your Rooster to Be ‘Nice’
+How to Train Your Aggressive Rooster to Be ‘Nice’

-I have read of roosters being booted around the yard, having their spurs cut off and other little horrors visited upon them – this is abuse, please do not do this to your roosters.
-If you feel the need to cull him, please do so in a humane way.
+I have read of roosters being booted around the yard, having their spurs cut off, and other little horrors visited upon them – this is abuse.
+Would you please not do this to your roosters?
+If you feel the need to call him, please do so in a humane way.